Juanma1313/filarmony/README.md

 ### Features Left to Implement

 - All the content pages would be implemented in the future with dynamic content.
-- Since this is an international web page, it sould be inmplemented in additional languages (Spanish, German, French, etc..)
+- As this is an international website, it should be available in other languages (Spanish, German, French, etc.).

 ## Testing

 ### Validator Testing